nebulab/playbook/people-ops/travel-policy.html.md

 We prefer to travel by public transport, but if you have to travel by car, the following policies
 apply:

-- if you use your vehicle between main offices (Pescara/Latina - Latina/Pescara) there's a flat-rate reimbursement of €150.00 per round-trip;
+- if you use your vehicle between the main offices (Pescara/Latina - Latina/Pescara) there's a flat-rate reimbursement of €150.00 per round-trip;
 - if you use your car in Italy, we'll refer to the ViaMichelin cost estimation;
 - total reimbursement for group B rental cars, including fuel and highway fees.